Shopify: 2010s

 In January 2010, Shopify started its Build-A-Business competition, in which participants create a business using its commerce platform.
-The winners of the competition receive cash prizes and mentorship from entrepreneurs, such as Richard Branson, Eric Ries and others.
+The winners of the competition received cash prizes and mentorship from entrepreneurs, such as Richard Branson, Eric Ries and others.
 In April of that year, Shopify launched a free mobile app on the Apple App Store.
 The app allows Shopify store owners to view and manage their stores from iOS mobile devices.

 In December 2010, Shopify raised $7 million from a series A round from Bessemer Venture Partners, FirstMark Capital, and Felicis Ventures at a $20 million pre-money valuation.
-At that time, the company had annualized transaction value of $132 million.
+At that time, the company had an annualized transaction value of $132 million.
 In October 2011, it raised $15 million in a Series B round.

 In August 2013, Shopify launched Shopify Payments in partnership with Stripe.
 Shopify Payments allows merchants to accept payments without requiring a third-party payment gateway.
 The company also announced the launch of a point of sale system to enable in-person sales in addition to online.
 The company received $100 million in Series C funding in December 2013.
 Shopify earned $105 million in revenue in 2014, twice as much as it raised the previous year.
 In February 2014, Shopify released "Shopify Plus" for large e-commerce businesses seeking access to additional features and support.

-Shopify went public via an initial public offering on May 21, 2015 raising more than $131 million.
-In September 2015, Amazon.com closed its Amazon Webstore service for merchants and selected Shopify as the preferred migration provider;
+Shopify went public via an initial public offering on May 21, 2015, raising more than $131 million.
+In September 2015, Amazon.com closed its Amazon Webstore service for merchants and selected Shopify as the preferred migration provider.

 In April 2016, Shopify announced Shopify Capital, a cash advance product.
-Shopify Capital was initially piloted to merchants within the US and allowed merchants to receive an advance on future earnings processed through their payment gateway.
+Shopify Capital was initially piloted to merchants within the US and allowed merchants to receive an advance on future earnings processed through its payment gateway.
 Since its launch in 2016, Shopify Capital has provided more than $5.1 billion in funding to Shopify merchants, with a maximum advance of $2 million.
-On June 7, 2016, Shopify launched their Shopify Plus Partners Program, to help agencies connect with evolving businesses in ecommerce space.
+On June 7, 2016, Shopify launched its Shopify Plus Partners Program, to help agencies connect with evolving businesses in ecommerce space.
 On October 3, 2016, Shopify acquired Boltmade.
 In November 2016, Shopify partnered with Paystack which allowed Nigerian online retailers to accept payments from customers around the world.
 On November 22, 2016, Shopify launched Frenzy, a mobile app that improves flash sales.